 Penal Code 1181 is the California statute that allows a defendant convicted of a crime to seek a new trial.
-This motion for a new trial is a defendant’s request to have a new jury hear and redecide his or her case.
-If the motion is granted, the accused is given a new trial as if no previous trial had taken place.
+This motion for a new trial is a defendant’s request to have a new trial by jury hear and redecide his or her case.
+If the new trial motion is granted, the accused is given a second chance as if no previous verdict had taken place.

 Our California criminal defense attorneys will discuss the following in this article:

 - 1. What are the grounds to make a motion for a new trial?

 - 2. Is it the same as an appeal?

 - 3. When does a defendant bring the motion?

 - 4. What happens if it is granted?

 - 5. What happens if it is denied?